JAAulde/jquery-cookies/README.md

 ### jQuery plugin methods

 #### `$.fn.cookify`
-Write an element's contents to a cookie
+Write an element's contents to a cookie.
+Options which can be specified are the [JAAulde/cookies cookie options](https://github.com/JAAulde/cookies#cookie-options).
 ##### signature
 ```javascript
 /**